• Skip to primary navigation

 The process involves force-feeding the bird with grain through a tube multiple times a day, causing their liver to expand up to 10 times its normal size.

-This results in a buttery and rich taste, making it a popular ingredient in high-end restaurants and cuisine worldwide.
+This results in a buttery and rich taste, making it a popular ingredient in high-end restaurants and cuisine worldwide - read a detailed foie gras taste guide to understand its flavor notes.

 However, the production process of foie gras has sparked debate among animal welfare activists who consider it cruel and unethical.